Gabriel2409/obsidian_notes/Kosaraju algorithm.md

 ## Intuition

 - In the first step, you do a dfs on a node X then on other non reached Nodes.
-So the final stack looks like this `[Nodes reachable by X, X, Nodes not reachable by X]`
+So the final stack looks like this `[Nodes reachable by X, X, Nodes not reachable by X]`.
 - In the second step, the graph is reversed, so the stack becomes `[Nodes that can reach X, X, Nodes that can not reach X]`.
-Therefore, when we arrive at X, all the nodes that can not reach it have already been visited, which guarantees that we found a SCC
+Therefore, when we arrive at X, all the nodes that can not reach it have already been visited, which guarantees that we found a SCC.
+Then when you start the dfs on X, you know that each node reachable by X can also reach X, making it part of the same SCC.

+Note: Here, the logic can be applied to nodes that were selected to start the dfs, ie the first node then the node after the first dfs is over, then the next...
+IT DOES NOT WORK FOR ALL THE NODES (easy to understand with 2 nodes pointing to each other)

 ## Implementation